hawnnguyen/solution-pattern-registry/patterns-solution-service/README.md

 # Spring Boot patterns-solution-service DEMO

-A DEMO Spring Boot application demonstrating GraphQL implementation with Spring MVC and JPA, showcasing a pattern management system with H2 database persistence by HawnSolo
+A DEMO Spring Boot application demonstrating Restful and GraphQL implementation with Spring MVC and JPA, showcasing a pattern management system with H2 database persistence by HawnSolo

 ## Features

 - GraphQL API using Spring MVC
+- RESTful API with Swagger/OpenAPI documentation
 - H2 Database persistence
 - Pattern and Tag management with proper entity relationships
 - Filtering patterns by quadrant and ring